 The doughnut shop has been serving the same old-timey doughnuts since 1955– including a blueberry jelly donut and excellent honey dips.
 Congdon’s also makes the largest honey dip doughnut we have ever seen: 11 inches in diameter and large enough to feed a small army.
 Without exaggeration, this donut is the size of a bundt cake.
 And it only costs $2.99!
 Gluten-free options are also available.
 Open from 6 AM to 2 PM daily.
 Be sure to go early before the fritters sell out.

-The Rachel Carson National Wildlife Refuge
+Walk The Rachel Carson National Wildlife Refuge

 The Rachel Carson National Wildlife Refuge is a constellation of preservation lands that dot the coast of Southern Maine.
 This particular piece of the refuge is a short one-mile circuit on the border of Kennebunkport and Wells that really isn’t a destination in its own right, but still a beautiful place to stop and picnic or walk around if traveling between the two towns.
 The rustling of leaves in the canopy, the ocean breeze, and the views over the iconic salt marsh are intoxicating.
 It’s open from 8 AM to 5 PM daily.

-The Kennebunkport Inn
+Dine or Stay at The Kennebunkport Inn

 Conveniently located right in Dock Square, the Kennebunkport Inn features Ralph Lauren-inspired interiors and convenient proximity to Abacus art gallery, Hurricane restaurant, and Rococco Icecream.
 The on-site Burleigh restaurant offers elevated takes on traditional pub fare (onion strings, fried brussels sprouts, deviled eggs, etc).
 The main dishes– chicken, pork, local seafood, and burgers– are slightly elevated and always expertly prepared.
 This is a great place to stay if you want to be in town, as opposed to on the beach.